Wednesday, June 28, 2023

 Dennis DeBruler: Greg Amerman I was wondering also.
 Then I saw it cite traffic numbers for 1Q 1974.

-Towns or towers on this railroad that I have documented:
+Depots, towers or bridges on this railroad that I have documented:

 Evidently B&P has restored the former-B&O route that CSX asked to abandon because Springville is on the route between West Valley and Orchard Park.
 Even though that route is not on the above B&P map, a USGS map shows that route is owned by B&P.